gov-suite/governed-im/README.md

 # Governed Information Model (GIM) Core

-`governed-im-core` (GIM) is a Deno Typescript module which helps define entities, attributes, values, graphs and related objects for generation of SQL and other storage engine artifacts.
+`governed-im` (GIM) is a Deno Typescript module which helps define entities, attributes, values, graphs and related objects for generation of SQL and other storage engine artifacts.

 The GIM module is designed to specify, in a storage-engine and database agnostic approach, complex